 - Students whose ACT subscores indicate their need to enroll in one or more developmental courses must schedule these courses immediately.
 This requirement may not be delayed until a further semester without the approval of the Vice President for General Education and Technology Services.

 Linear equations, algebraic factoring, rational expressions, exponents, radicals, and quadratic equations.
-Three lecture hours per week.
+Two lecture hours per week and two hours in the Math Lab.
 Upon successful completion ("C" or better) of this course, students are eligible to enroll in College Algebra.